zinguala/DevSecOps12_FinalProject/README.md

 - We need to change the serivce config for nginx for only start after the network
 adapter is online or otherwise the service will fail: sudo nano /lib/systemd/system/nginx.service

-- We will need to change the Unis's section:
+- We will need to change one line at the Unit's section:

 from: "After=network.target nss-lookup.target"
 -------------------------------------------------------------------------